-• eSolutions: Providing eTools to enable (APUC) Collaborative Contracting and member institutional procurement teams across Scotland to most effectively undertake their roles.
-This includes systems such as an in-house client interface solution to ensure that all procurement data can be obtained from a single portal, collaborative opportunities can be identified, contract registers can be created in line with the Procurement Reform (Scotland) Act 2014 and procurements can be advertised in an open, fair and transparent manner.
+• eSolutions: Providing eTools to enable APUC Collaborative Contracting and member institutional procurement teams across Scotland to most effectively undertake their roles.
+This includes systems such as an in-house client interface solution known as Hunter to ensure that all procurement data can be obtained from a single portal, collaborative opportunities can be identified, contract registers can be created in line with the Procurement Reform (Scotland) Act 2014 and procurements can be advertised in an open, fair and transparent manner.

-• HR & Operations: Aims to manage and deliver the HE/FE sector's procurement training programme for all its procurement professionals, the sectors' trainee/graduate programme, as well as provide the internal services for HR.
-Communications general operations for APUC.
+• HR, Development & Comms: Aims to manage and deliver the HE/FE sector's annual procurement training programme for all its procurement professionals, the sectors' trainee/graduate programme, the sectors' Future (Procurement) Leaders Programme, as well as providing the internal services for HR and Comms within APUC.